ACRLab/snazzy/README.md

 ### Organization

 * `pasnascope`: contains the core code used in all analysis
-* `scripts`: contains Python code that combine the different modules in `pasnascope` to perform an analysis
+* `scripts`: Python code that combine the different modules in `pasnascope`, primarily for visualizing movies
-* `tests`: contains tests for the code code
+* `tests`: contains tests for the code
 * `data`: contains the data for the analysis.
 This folder is kept out of github, and should be populated in your local copy
 * `results`: contains the results of the analyses.
 It is also kept out of github and will be populated by performing the analyses
 * `notebooks`: contains examples and the front-end for using the `pasnascope` main module